 Change Physical Address

-Also, Some Users report entering the Physical address in the Network adapter setting help them to resolve DNS Server is not Responding problem.
+Also, Some Users report entering the Physical address in the Network adapter setting helps them to resolve DNS Server is not Responding problem.
 You can also fix this issue by changing the physical address of your domain name system server.

 - Open the command prompt as administrator,